librato/librato-python-web/README.md

 librato-python-web
 ==================

-`librato-python-web` is the Python agent for Librato's Django, Flask, CherryPy Gunicorn turnkey integrations.
-It gathers essential health and performance metrics related to your web application and ships them to [Librato](https://metrics.librato.com/), where you can view them in curated or your own custom dashboards.
+`librato-python-web` is the Python agent for Librato's Django, Flask, CherryPy and Gunicorn turnkey integrations.
+It gathers essential health and performance metrics related to your web application and ships them to [Librato](https://metrics.librato.com/), where you can view them in curated or custom metrics dashboards.

 ## System requirements